Why is Particle Size Distribution Important?

 Figure 1: Measuring a spherical particle (left) and an irregular particle (right).

-These descriptions of the non-spherical particle provide higher levels of accuracy, but involve greater complexity in their measurement.
+These descriptions of the non-spherical particle provide higher levels of accuracy but involve greater complexity in their measurement.
 Therefore, most methods make the assumption that every particle is a sphere and the reported value is expressed using the equivalent spherical diameter.

 In order to represent the size range (or particle size distribution), a frequency diagram or histogram is produced (see Figure 2 below).
-The x-axis records the particle size and the vertical height (y-axis) represents the amount of particles at that size (or in other words, the frequency of occurrence).
+The x-axis records the particle size and the vertical height (y-axis) represents the number of particles at that size (or in other words, the frequency of occurrence).

 In the pharmaceutical sector, it is the width of the distribution curve that is of most importance.
 The key measurements that we use in setting up the Quadro Mills is to cite three values—the D10, D50 and D90 as shown in Figure 2.
 The D50, the median, is defined as the particle size where half the population lies below this value.
 Similarly, 90 percent of the population lies below the D90 point, and 10 percent of the population lies below the D10.

-Figure 2: How D-values are measured according to the three axis values
+Figure 2: How D-values are measured according to the three-axis values

 How varying particle sizes can affect pharmaceutical manufacturing

 During the development and manufacturing of pharmaceutical drugs, determining particle size distributions and making sure they remain consistent is vitally important to ensure the absorption rates of the APIs.
-In addition, particle sizes that are off spec can slow down production or reduce yields and affect overall profitability.
+In addition, particle sizes that are off-spec can slow down production or reduce yields and affect overall profitability.

 For example, flowability is very important during tablet manufacturing and it is common knowledge that the smaller the particle, the worse the flow.
 For example—using sugar as an illustration—powdered sugar exhibits better dissolution but granulated sugar flows much more easily.
 Reduced or inconsistent flow when discharging to the tablet press can cause quality issues including variation in tablet weight and content uniformity during the compression stages.

 Particle compressibility is also very important.
 Very fine particles have less ability to lock together under compression.
-When using a tablet press and working with very fine particles, it takes additional steps to maintain good quality product because of the lack of ability of the smaller particles to compress together.
+When using a tablet press and working with very fine particles, it takes additional steps to maintain a good quality product because of the lack of ability of the smaller particles to compress together.

 When working with very fine particles during tablet compression, pre-compression is often needed — the operator uses an initial compression at a lighter pressure first, ahead of the main compression step.
 If pre-compression is not carried out, it can lead to problems during normal compression known as Capping or Lamination.
 Capping is when the upper or lower part of a tablet separates horizontally as the tablet press ejects the tablets (see Figure 3, below left).
 Lamination is single or multi-layer separation that occurs at any other part of the tablet except the top or bottom (see Figure 3, below right).